MillerRabin/intention-storage/readme.md

 # Intention Storage
-This is a core package for Intention Network.
-It gives ability for the device to be a member of such networks.
+This is a core package for the Intention Network.
+It gives ability to the device to be a member of such networks.
-It`s include code to accept intentions, searching for counter intentions and translate intentions to another storages.
+It`s includes code to accept intentions, to search for counter intentions and to translate intentions to other storage.

 ## Instead of Introduction
-Today there is no problem to buy a smart socket or hub controlled by wi-fi connections.
+Today there is no problem in buying a smart socket or hub controlled by wi-fi connections.
 So you can turn it on or off remotely and create a schedule for these actions.

-Today we have a choose of voice and gestures recognition systems - proprietary, open source, cloud, embedded.
+Today we have a choices of voice and gestures recognition systems - proprietary, open source, cloud and embedded.

-We have a devices for cleaning, building, washing, security and more.
+We have devices for cleaning, building, washing, security and more.
-We want them to do works in our homes, yards, streets.
+We want them to do work in our homes, yards and streets.

-The main question is **"How can I manage all this?"**
+The main question is **"How can I manage all of this?"**

 When creating a smart house system what choices do I have?
-Regardless of whether I use cloud system or built my own local ecosystem, I'm faced with same problem - there are too many devices to support.
+Regardless of whether I use a cloud system or build my own local ecosystem, I'm faced with the same problem - there are too many devices to support.
-If you want something more complex than just turning the device on by scheduler, you will find that communication between devices can be very complicated.
+If you want something more complex than just turning the device on with a scheduler, you will find that communication between devices can be very complicated.
-But often I caught myself searching the sequence of buttons to push.
-I give the system a command and it searches out the best avenue to complete it`s action.
+But often I catch myself searching the sequences of buttons to push.
+I give the system a command and it searches for the best way to complete this action.

-With Intention Network you don`t need to install microphone, camera and voice recognition to all devices.
+With the Intention Network you don`t need to install microphone, camera or voice recognition to all devices.
-The Intention Network does all this for you.
+The Intention Network does all of this for you.

 ## What is the Intention Network?
 This is a communication mechanism between devices that gives ability to the devices to do a complex commands together.